This is the website of The Reverend Dr. Joseph V. (Josh) Carmichael.

-Dr. Carmichael, an ordained minister and board certified chaplain, is Interim Director of Pastoral Care at Brookwood Baptist Medical Center in Birmingham, Alabama and is pastor of the First Presbyterian Church in Demopolis, Alabama.
+Dr. Carmichael, an ordained minister and board certified chaplain, works as a clinical chaplain in the hospital setting and is pastor of the First Presbyterian Church in Demopolis, Alabama.

 He is also a faculty member of Birmingham Theological Seminary’s Tuscaloosa Learning Center (BTS), an affiliate member of the faculty of Huntingdon College, and an open air preacher.
-Previously, he was a Bible and English teacher at American Christian Academy in Tuscaloosa, AL, a hospice chaplain, history and Bible teacher at Eastwood Christian School in Montgomery, AL and Material Handler at FedEx Express in Louisville, KY.
+Previously, he was a Bible, History, and English teacher to high school students; a hospice chaplain,\; Associate Director of a chapter of the Christian Medical and Dental Association; and a Material Handler at FedEx Express in Louisville, KY.
 He has also served in pastoral ministry in Mississippi, South Carolina, and Kentucky.

 Josh’s training includes the following: MBA (The University of Alabama), M.Div.
 (Reformed Theological Seminary-Jackson, MS), Ph.D (The Southern Baptist Theological Seminary), and five units of Clinical Pastoral Education (CPE) received at Spiritual Health at Emory University Hospital in Atlanta, GA and The Ingalls Center for Pastoral Ministry at Princeton Baptist Medical Center in Birmingham, AL.